-This article examines PayPal Holdings, outlining its sources of revenue, providing a fundamental analysis of PayPal’s financial results, and presenting a technical analysis of PYPL shares, which together form the basis for the PayPal stock forecast for the 2025 calendar year.
+This article examines PayPal Holdings, outlines the structure of its revenue streams, provides a fundamental analysis of PayPal’s financial reports, and presents a technical analysis of PYPL shares, forming the basis for the PayPal stock forecast for the 2026 calendar year.

 PayPal Holdings, Inc. was founded in December 1998 by Max Levchin, Peter Thiel, and Luke Nosek as Confinity.
 The company initially developed security software for hand-held devices but later shifted its focus to digital payments.
 In 2000, Confinity merged with X.com, an online banking company founded by Elon Musk, and was renamed PayPal in 2001.